Ann Lee (actress): Business

-After visiting Texas on a vacation and New Mexico on a holiday, Lee created two stock companies in 1948 and opened two theaters, El Teatro in Santa Fe and the Sombrero Theater in Phoenix, in an effort to make the southwestern United States "the birthplace of legitimate drama, which then could be performed in the East".
+After visiting Texas on a vacation and New Mexico on a holiday, Lee created two stock companies in 1948 and opened two theaters, El Teatro in Santa Fe and the Sombrero Playhouse in Phoenix, in an effort to make the southwestern United States "the birthplace of legitimate drama, which then could be performed in the East".
 She continued to work as an actress while she managed the theaters.
 El Teatro's company became a regional troupe, performing five nights each week in its home facility and adding one weekly performance each in Albuquerque and Los Alamos.
 The Sombrero's reputation became such that "well-known stock players in the East" sought roles in plays there.
 Actors who performed in one or both of Lee's theaters included William Bendix, Diana Lynn, Guy Madison, Zasu Pitts, Cesar Romero, and Mickey Rooney.

 Marriage led to Lee's involvement in the restaurant business.
 In 1977, her husband, Jack Harris, provided $1 million to build the Harris Ranch Restaurant on Interstate 5, midway between Sacramento and Los Angeles.
 Lee selected the architect who designed the facility, and she hired the chef away from a restaurant in San Francisco.
 By 1982, the restaurant was feeding 2,000 people daily and grossing $3.8 million per year.
 It specialized in serving beef, fruits, and vegetables that had been raised on Harris's 20,000-acre farm.
 Lee provided daily oversight of the operation, including interaction with customers.
 Her involvement ended following her husband's death, when she resigned after full control was transferred to his son and the son's wife.